jaswdr/blog/content/blog/using-s3-as-a-database.md

                           'RetryAttempts': 0}}

-Something to notice in the response is that the `Payload` returns an `EventStream`, this means we don't get our full response back immeadiatly, we need to interate over this object to get our response, and convert the values back to `dict`.
+Something to notice in the response is that the `Payload` returns an `EventStream`, this means we don't get our full response back immediately, we need to iterate over this object to get our response, and convert the values back to `dict`.

 ```python